EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 What are direct payments?

 Direct payments are personal budget funds paid directly to the parent or young person, who then commissions and pays for the provision themselves.
-Direct payments require LA agreement and an agreed plan for how money will be spent.
+Direct payments require local authority agreement and an agreed plan for how money will be spent.
 Records must be kept and money used only for the agreed purposes.

-Can the LA refuse a personal budget?
+Can the local authority refuse a personal budget?

 Can I appeal a personal budget refusal?